CALL FOR APPLICATIONS

 The Atlantische Initiative has launched the “Atlantic Expedition”, a fellowship designed to bring together the leaders of tomorrow and to revive interest in the transatlantic partnership, by better harnessing the diversity of backgrounds, and therefore perspectives, that exists across the Atlantic today.

 The first Atlantic Expedition took place in February and March 2017 and we are now seeking applications for the second expedition to Chicago and Houston in October 2017.
-The deadline for applications is June 18, 2017.
+The deadline for applications was June 18, 2017.

 30 Fellows have the chance to attend workshops staffed by leading experts from a wide range of fields, and work collaboratively, first in a series of online workshops, then face-to-face, to devise concrete political recommendations for how to bring European-American relations into the future.
 The fellowship will culminate with the most distinguished participants being given the opportunity to present their conclusions in Berlin.